 Before inserting your card, always give the card reader, keypad, and surrounding areas a gentle tug or wiggle to check for loose or added components.

-| Device Type | Appearance & Function | Detection Tip |
+| Device Type | Appearance | Function |

-| Hidden Cameras | Tiny pinhole cameras are concealed in various spots, such as above the screen, on the side panel, or in a fake brochure holder, to record your PIN as you enter it. | Look for tiny, unusual holes or attachments around the screen and keypad. |
+| Hidden Cameras | Tiny pinhole cameras concealed in various spots, such as above the screen, on the side panel, or in a fake brochure holder. | Record your PIN as you enter it, capturing your finger movements. |

 When you insert your card, it passes through the skimmer first, which reads and stores your card’s magnetic stripe data.
-This data includes your card number, expiration date, and other critical information.
+You might notice the card slot looks slightly different, perhaps a different shade of plastic or a bit thicker than usual.

+To complete the fraud, criminals need your PIN, which is where hidden cameras come into play.
 These are often miniature cameras, sometimes no larger than a pen tip, strategically placed to capture your fingers as you type your PIN.
-Common locations include above the ATM screen, on the side panel, or cleverly integrated into a fake trim or advertisement.

 Another method for capturing your PIN involves placing a false keypad directly over the ATM’s genuine keypad.
-When you enter your PIN on this fake keypad, it records your enter before passing it on to the real keypad underneath.
-This allows the transaction to proceed normally, without you suspecting anything.
+When you enter your PIN on this fake keypad, it records your entry before passing it on to the real keypad underneath.
+A false keypad will often feel slightly different from a regular one; it might be softer, spongier, or feel “off” when pressed.

-Where Skimmers Are Found
+Where Skimmers Are Typically Found

 Skimming devices can turn up almost anywhere an ATM is located, but some locations carry a higher risk than others.
 Criminals strategically place these devices in areas where they can operate with minimal chance of detection.
 The type of institution operating the ATM can also influence the level of security you encounter.